 If you want to endorse networking at your event, this icebreaker game is for you.

 Give a delegate someone else’s name tag.
-Next, ask them to go around the room, find the person it belongs to and find out as much about them as possible.
+Next, ask them to go around the room, find the person it belongs to and find out as much about them as possible as conversation starters.
 Then, if the size of the group and the setup allows it, have every delegate introduce the person whose name tag they had.

 It’s great fun and compels delegates to approach new people and get to know them.